gnucoop/dino/README.md

-# Dewco
+# Dino

-This is the home for the Gnucoop's Dewco.
+This is the home for the Gnucoop's Dino.